frhan/study/Traffic-Trainer/ch-3-The-RVV.md

 ### Traffic lights at level crossings

+- At a level crossing with barriers you must wait as long as the flashing red lights are on, even when the barriers go up.
+- Never stop on or just after the crossing.
+- When traffic is queueing you must not block the crossing.

+- The AKI is a level crossing without any physical protection.

+### Lights at bridges

+- Bridge lights are single flashing or fixed red lights or twin flashing red lights.

+The red pedestrian light shown above can be substituted by a yellow flashing light, which means that this light then warns of a danger.

+## Flow control traffic light systems
+- allow passenger cars on to the acceleration lane at certain intervals, facilitating joining the through carriageway of the motorway.
+- t only apply to drivers of passenger cars and can be ignored by other drivers!

 ## NTK

 - The risk of an accident on a moped increases by 25% compared to when driving a passenger car.

+- Because the priority road sign (B1) is placed after the junction you are driving outside the built-up area; on such roads your speed limit is 80 km/h.
+Case in point: INSIDE the built-up area these signs are placed BEFORE a junction where priority is regulated and OUTSIDE the built-up area AFTER such a junction; this is done because you must not PARK on the CARRIAGEWAY of a PRIORITY road OUTSIDE the built-up area!

+- At a speed of 30 km/h the distance covered during the time that you are actually braking is about (30 : 10) X 3 = 9 : 2 = 4.5 meters.
+Case in point: the OVERALL stopping distance will be 13.5 meters; this is the sum of the distance covered during the response time and the distance covered during the braking action.
+The distance covered during the response time will be approximately (30 : 10) x 3 = 9 meters; this means that the OVERALL stopping distance will be about 4.5 PLUS 9 = 13.5 meters here.

+- Motorways are always outside the built-up area where the rule that drivers must give way to a bus that signals its intention to pull away does not apply

+- Upon leaving this 30 km/h zone, the inside the built-up area default speed limit of 50 km/h will apply again, because 30 km/h speed zones are always inside the built-up area!

+-